chgio/cosfic/README.md

 ## Dependencies

-- Python 3.6 -- for anything other than f-string formatting, though, any 3+ version will do;
+- Python 3.6 -- although for anything other than f-string formatting, any 3+ version will do;
 - [QuantiPhy](https://github.com/KenKundert/quantiphy).

 ## Installation